 Known as pipeline inventory, inventory in transit should be tracked alongside physical inventory on hand to provide a holistic view of how much inventory is tied up in capital versus how much inventory is readily available to sell.

-In this article, we will focus on what pipeline inventory is, why it’s essential to managing inventory, and how to calculate and optimize it.
+In this article, we will focus on what pipeline inventory is, why it’s essential to managing inventory, and how to calculate and optimise it.

 What is pipeline inventory?